-Development at Glenaladale will be based on the concept of turning a family home into a PEOPLE’s HOME.
+Regeneration of Glenaladale will be based on the concept of turning a family home into a metaphorical PEOPLE’s HOME.

 Our ancestors came to Prince Edward Island to create a new home for their families.
 Glenaladale will build on this by becoming a place to:

 - Learn by doing

 - Celebrate PEI’s culture